horizon-games/remix-app/README.md

 <br/>

 This project packages Remix, the excellent Ethereum Solidity IDE, into a dedicated desktop application that runs from your local machine.
+Remix-app also caches solc compiler downloads so Remix is fully usable in airplane mode.

 <img align="center" alt="screenshot" src="https://raw.githubusercontent.com/horizon-games/remix-app/master/resources/screenshot.png" width="1024" />